Asperaen/nerve-center-demo/QUICK_START.md

 ## What You Have

-A fully functional CEO dashboard mockup with:
+A fully functional NERVE Center mockup with:

 - 5 main modules
 - 65+ features implemented